sabdhagiri/cicd101/lab-guide.md

 ![Alt image text](images/labs/gerrit-jenkins-intg/11.png)

-Ok, now it os time to create the ssh keys for the jenkins user, we will use the ssh identity of our jenkins user running in the jenkins container to link that account with the gerrit jenkins_admin user account.
+Ok, now it is time to create the ssh keys for the jenkins user, we will use the ssh identity of our jenkins user running in the jenkins container to link that account with the gerrit jenkins_admin user account.
 This will let jenkins connect to gerrit event stream over ssh and also pull code from gerrit and perform builds.

 <h5>setup ssh keys for jenkins user</h5>